Our Higher Education Consulting Team at The Change Leader Has Well Over 20 Years of Higher Education Expertise Working with Colleges and Universities

 Dr. Albert Schram has deep experience in international higher education.
 A Dutch-Italian economic historian, he has worked in executive positions at multiple institutions, including Academic Director at Zuyd University (Netherlands), Knowledge Transfer and Grants Director at Maastricht University (Netherlands), and President of Papua New Guinea’s University of Technology.
 He developed an intimate knowledge of all European Commission grant programs, and increased revenue substantially.

-Dr. Schram has built and led several high performance executive teams over the course of his career, and was named a Fellow of the Center for Studies in Higher Education of the University of California Berkeley.
-He currently lives in Italy and heads up The Change Leader’s international consulting division.
+Dr. Schram has built and led several high-performance executive teams over the course of his career and was named a Fellow of the Center for Studies in Higher Education of the University of California Berkeley.
+He currently lives in Italy.

 Most recently Martin served as vice chancellor for university advancement at the University of Missouri–St. Louis from August 2008 until July 2018 where he averaged $26.4 million per year in an environment that had less resources year over year.
 Prior to joining UMSL, he was associate vice president for university development at Saint Louis University where he led a major reorganization that resulted in a 500% increase in donor/prospect engagement and $158 million raised in 3 years, compared with $89 million the prior three years.
 He’s also worked with the Catholic Diocese of Belleville where he was responsible for raising over $80 million, and Franciscan University.